 In 2009, CIDA’s founders introduced the subject of the Tipping Point in response to an invitation from the Community Associations Institute (CAI) to submit a proposal for an educational presentation at the CAI’s national convention.

-Many of these homes are attached dwelling located in HOAs that are responsible for maintaining the exterior of the buildings in which the residential units are located.
-An even larger number are located in a HOA that is responsible for maintaining a wide variety of site improvements, recreational amenities and infrastructure-related components.
+Many of these homes are attached dwellings located in HOAs that are responsible for maintaining the exterior of the buildings in which the residential units are located.
+An even larger number are located in a HOA that is responsible for maintaining a wide variety of site improvements, recreational amenities, and infrastructure-related components.

-It is reasonable to suggest that by the end of 2020 two-thirds of the homes, or the HOA’s in which those homes are located, will be at least 20 years of age.
-Many of these homes and communities will be considerably older 20 years, if they are not already.
+It is reasonable to suggest that by the end of 2020 two-thirds of the homes, or the HOAs in which those homes are located, will be at least 20 years of age.
+Many of these homes and communities will be considerably older than 20 years if they are not already.
 Buyers who purchase homes in HOAs that are more than 20 years of age are faced with added risk.
 This is particularly true when purchasing condominiums and other forms of attached housing.

 The bottom line is that the tipping point has arrived.
 As expected, a significant percentage of the older communities are struggling with the challenges that a lack of adequate replacement reserves presents.
 Buyers who purchase homes in these communities are well-advised to be extra cautious when assessing the future cost of ownership.
-Homeowners who are not able to withstand the financial shock of unexpected expenditures may are likely to avoid these older communities when it is possibly to do so.
+Homeowners who are not able to withstand the financial shock of unexpected expenditures will increasingly avoid these older communities when it is possible.
 In those instances where it is not possible, buyers may demand a premium by discounting the value of the homes within these communities.